zmalone/chef-web-docs/source/manage-a-web-app/windows/apply-and-verify-your-web-server-configuration/5/_index.md

 First, log in to your node over SSH.
 If you're using a user name and password to authenticate, the command is similar to this.

+TODO: Talk about both loggin in directly and WinRM remote...

 ```bash
 # ~/chef-repo
 $ ssh windows@52.10.205.36